listener-js/listener/README.md

 ## Identifier argument

 The first argument to the listener is always an identifier argument (`string[]`).

-The identifier adds programmatic context to all listeners, which can have a lot of interesting uses.
+The identifier adds programmatic context to all listeners.
 The most immediate way you'll see its usefulness is around logging and debugging.

 When you call a listener, its name is pushed onto the identifier array.
 In the [above example](#connect-listeners), the identifier argument for the `MyClass.helloAgain` function would look like: